franchsli/whatsapp_clone_django/README.md

         'group name'.
 - Fix: When there's only a contact or chat in the list, its option dropdown seems weird.
 - Make it responsive.
+- Re think the delete message modal (Delete for everyone or for me logic).